OnroerendErfgoed/brdr/README.md

       resulting geometries
     * ...
 * Data-Analysis: Investigate the pattern in deviation and change between thematic and reference boundaries
-* Update-detection: Investigate the descriptive formulation before and after alignment to check for (automatic) alignment of geodata
+* Update-detection: Investigate the descriptive formula before and after alignment to check for (automatic) alignment of geodata
 * ...